Final push for Taranaki maunga deal before election

 “The initialling ceremony really just signalled that we had completed negotiations with the Crown … now it’s in the hands of all of our uri.”

-Voting was still possible online at taranakimaunga.nz, using personal codes and passwords from mailed-out voting packs.
+Voting is still possible online at taranakimaunga.nz, using personal codes and passwords from mailed-out voting packs.

-The deadline was extended nine days from the initial cut-off of August 7 to maximise participation.
+The deadline has been extended nine days from the initial cut-off of August 7 to maximise participation.

 Poutu said each iwi was essentially running a separate ratification poll, so uri had a vote for each iwi they belonged to.